skillarchiedavis/Hollyhood-Best-selling-movies/README.md

 # Hollyhood-Best-selling-movies
-Python programming used to clean, transform and analyze Sales department data and creation of machine learning models to make recommendation to customers base off their purchase.
+R programming used to clean, transform and analyze Hoolyhood Movies sales and creation of a linear regession model to predict sales.
+A dashboard was then created in Power BI to visualize.
+Afterwards, I created a PowerPoint document to present my findings.